• Support Improving Air Quality Standards for Schools & Childcare Centres - Bill 140

 We are in deeply uncertain times.
 Climate change disasters, including forest fires, flooding and drought, are touching the lives of virtually everyone.
 Canadians can ensure the federal government acts as though climate change is an existential threat, by using its constitutional powers to take charge.
 A new world cannot be born while the needed changes to our cultural and economic systems seem politically impossible.
 Quoting from Klein's A Good War: "Most of us know the battle for our lives must soon get underway, and most of our leaders are now talking tough on climate.
 But we're not quite sure how to begin in earnest."
 The time has come for those of us who are aware of the risks to study this book, raise awareness, and lobby the government on its duty to act, no matter the cost.
 As CD Howe, who established 28 Crown corporations and did detailed economic planning to ensure WWII production was where it needed to be, famously said, “If we lose the war, nothing will matter.”
 It's even more true now: nothing will matter if we don't beat climate change and biodiversity loss.

-7 of 100 Signatures
+8 of 100 Signatures

-Created by Edelweiss D'Andrea
+Created by Didi D'Andrea Picture

 • No Mining On Anishinaabe Territory